+Figure 5-7 A Component Providing a Functional Interface

+A component describes the data interfaces provided and required by the device.
+In this example, only a provided interface appears, to keep the discussion simple.
+The interface provided at this level in the protocol stack would be a functional interface that would be used by application software.
+The <Interface> element refers to an <InterfaceType> element, and associates the name “functional” with that interface.
+The interface type is defined in the same EDS name space, so the simple name of the interface type, “functional”, is sufficient to refer to the interface type whose fully qualified name would be “ESA/StarTracker/functional”.

-5This section returns to the star tracker functional interface EDS of section 5.1.1, and adds a native interface to produce a simple EDS that describes a particular star tracker.
-The particular star tracker is the device named Hydra in Figure 15.
+This section returns to the star tracker functional interface EDS of section 5.1, and adds a native interface to produce a simple EDS that describes a particular star tracker.
+The particular star tracker is the namespace named Hydra in Figure 5-1.
 The native interface is incomplete here, but there is sufficient material present to demonstrate the function of a state machine implementation that moves data between the native interface and the functional interface.

-Figure 23 shows the star tracker with a native interface, with some sections collapsed to summarize the content.
-Comparing this EDS to the one in Figure 17, the visible differences are the addition of a DAS protocol layer in the Device element, and the addition of a HYDRA name space, which describes the native interface of the device.
-In addition, we shall see that a required Interface element and an Implementation element have been added to the DVS component type in the ESA/StarTracker name space.